wistia/wistia-open-docs/_posts/marketo.md

 ## Setting Up Marketing Automation Based on Video Viewing Data

 Wouldn't it be cool if when a person watches at least 50% of a certain video on your website, you could automatically send them an email about that product a few days later?
-Or if a person watched 75% of a video, you could have a salesperson get notified to follow up?
+Or if a person entered their email address into Turnstile, you could have a salesperson get notified to follow up?

 "Why yes, yes that would be quite cool indeed," you say?
 Phew!
 Good thing we built this integration.

-Here's how to do stuff like that:
+{{ "Before you can trigger automation in Marketo based on a Wistia video event on your website, that event will need to occur at least once.
+So before anything else, go onto your website and do the thing you want to use as a trigger in the embedded video (like watch 50% of the video, or click an Annotation Link) – just like regular visitor to your website would.
+Then Marketo will let you select it as a trigger." | note }}

+Have you read the super important note above and done the thing you'd like to use as a trigger?
+Alrighty then, carry on!
+Here's how to set the automation up:

 1. Head to the Marketing Activities section in your Marketo account.
 2. Create a new Smart Campaign.
 Choose a folder, and give the campaign a name.
 A description too, if you'd like.